Reaver113/text_arena_V2/README.md

 # Text_arena_V2

-This project is the second evolution of one of my original diploma projects, a command line game:
+This project is the second evolution of one of my original diploma projects, a command line game developed in Python:

 # Combat Sim
 Functionallity and Usage: